How to Do Self-inquiry

 You can read more about this way of diving into emptiness here, but I will add that this principle of emptiness being an open doorway applies at every level of inquiry.
 When a profoundly empty experience of no-self is uncovered, you can savor that pure spacious emptiness, and yet you can also become curious as to what lies beyond even that utter blankness of no-self or no-experience.
 What is present even when there is no self?
 Perhaps whatever we might conceive of as the ultimate truth is itself just another doorway into even greater mysteries.

-4. Some more perspectives on the process of inquiry are in this other article, including an invitation to dive deeply into the process with your whole heart.
+- Some more perspectives on the process of inquiry are in this other article about self-enquiry, including an invitation to dive deeply into the process with your whole heart.

 If you are doing it alone, and it is appropriate to do so, it can also help to speak the questions and answers out loud.
 Doing inquiry out loud involves your entire brain.
 The words go out your mouth and then go back in both ears, which engages both hemispheres of the brain.